yohanduartep/nutrilin/README.md

 - 🔍 Search and select food items
 - ⚖️ Input grams to calculate nutritional values
-- 📊 Visualize macronutrients (carbs, protein, fat, fiber) with charts and **INSULIN NEEDED** for the current food!
+- 📊 Visualize macronutrients (carbs, protein, fat, fiber) with charts and **Insulin needed** for the current food!

 ---